Attica Prison riot: Retaking of the prison and retaliations

-Inmate survivors alleged that leaders were singled out and killed by troopers during and after the retaking.
-According to a doctor who treated survivors, "[m]any of the ringleaders were approached by guards and shot systematically.
+A team of doctors who treated the survivors said that they were told that the police had fired indiscriminately and killed unresisting people.
+According to a doctor, "[m]any of the ringleaders were approached by guards and shot systematically.
 Some had their hands in the air surrendering.
 Some were lying on the ground."
 One of the leaders, Elliott James "L.D."
-Barkley, who was frequently featured in news coverage, was allegedly alive after the initial retaking.
+Barkley, who was frequently featured in news coverage, was alive after the initial retaking.
 Assemblyman Arthur Eve testified that Barkley was alive after the prisoners had surrendered and the state regained control; another inmate stated that the officers searched Barkley out, yelling his name, and executed him with a shot to the back.
-Sam Melville, a member of the committee that helped organize and draft inmates' demands and who was known in the prison as a radical, was allegedly shot while he had his hands in the air trying to surrender.
+Sam Melville, a member of the committee that helped organize and draft inmates' demands and who was known in the prison as a radical, was shot while he had his hands in the air trying to surrender.

 The final death toll from the rebellion also includes the officer fatally injured by inmates during the initial uprising and three inmates who were subjected to vigilante killings by fellow inmates before the retaking of the prison.
 Ten hostages died from gunfire by state troopers and soldiers.
 The New York State Special Commission on Attica wrote, "With the exception of Indian massacres in the late 19th century, the State Police assault which ended the four-day prison uprising was the bloodiest one-day encounter between Americans since the Civil War."

-State officials, including Oswald and Rockefeller, initially stated that inmates slit the throats of many of their hostages.
-The false information was widely reported in the media.
-But less than 24 hours later, official medical examiners confirmed that all the hostages had been killed by bullets fired by law enforcement officers.
+State officials, including Oswald and Rockefeller, initially stated that inmates slit the throats of many of their hostages The false information was widely reported in the media. but less than 24 hours later, official medical examiners confirmed that all the hostages had been killed by bullets fired by law enforcement officers.
 The Special Commission found that state officials failed to quickly refute the early rumors and false reports.

 Troopers and prison officers set about with physically violent and humiliating reprisals.
 Inmates were made to strip naked and crawl through mud, broken glass, and the prisoners' hand-dug latrines.
 State officials also subjected the prisoners to sexual violence and rape.
 Directed into the prison, they were forced to run hallways naked between lines of enraged officers, who beat the inmates and yelled insults and racial slurs.
 Some inmates, including leaders such as Frank Smith, were subject to additional reprisals and punishments, including repeated physical abuse and being locked in solitary confinement.
 Several days after the uprising's end, doctors treating wounded inmates reported evidence of more beatings.
 As the repression was happening in Attica, incarcerated people in other New York State Prisons, especially Auburn Correctional Facility and Clinton Correctional Facility, were subjected to similar forms of violence.
 Many of these men had previously been incarcerated in Attica and had been involved in political organizations.